kholisrag/nomad-dockerized/README.md

 # **Dockerized Nomad**

-Dockerized Nomad - Run Nomad Agent as Docker
+Dockerized Nomad - Run Nomad Agent as Container

 Useful for (not limited to) :